lowlypalace/global-decoding/readme.md

 python main.py \
 --preload_dir 562fb1 \
 --model_name pythia-1.4b \
---actions run_eval_bleu
 ```
-The other arguments will be fetched from the `metadata.json` file in the `--preload_dir` directory.
+The other arguments will be fetched from the `metadata.json` file.

 ### Arguments
 Run `python main.py --help` to see all available arguments and their descriptions.